zoogeny/zoogeny/books/story-self/16-Appendix-2-Pharaohs-Ascent-outline.md

 - He sees that every person is bowing towards him
 - He falls to his knees and bows low to the crowd
     - This was not part of the planned activities for the blessing

----

-"He remembers the ceremony that his priests have rehearsed in preparation for this moment." -- Is this sentence needed?
-It foreshadows that he will not follow the rehearsed ceremony but I am not certain it is needed.